bekogeko/Pulth-Astro/src/pages/posts/first-blog.md

 layout: './src/layouts/postLayout.astro'

 title: 'My First Blog Post'
-description: 'This is the first post of my new Astro blog.'
+description: 'This is the first post of my new Astro blog.
+Lets see how it goes!'

 pubDate: 'April 3, 2024'
 lastEdited: 'April 3, 2024'

-tags: [ "blogs","astro","Pulth" ]
+tags: [ "blog","astro","Pulth" ]
 ---

 # Why Im coding pulth-blog instead of pulth itself?